 Homemade egg drop soup is an excellent comfort food any day of the year.

 One of my favorite indulgences at any Chinese restaurant is egg drop soup.
-Sure I’ll try the wonton soup if they’re out of the egg drop, but it’s the egg drop that has captured my heart.

 Another quick note on flavor.
 Sesame oil can be quite strong.
 The longer this soup simmers, the more that flavor blends into the other flavors of the soup.
 I prefer the sesame oil to be less pronounced, but at the same time I don’t think the soup has the right flavor without it.
 This is one ingredient you can play around with to get it to your liking.